animator/learn-python/contrib/machine-learning/Apriori-Algorithm.md

 > **Note:**
 >
 > Lift uses 1 as the target value to show the relationship between x and y.
-If the value is greater than 1, then \( x \Rightarrow y ) is a valid strong association rule.
-Conversely, ( x \Rightarrow y ) is an invalid strong association rule.
-When the value is equal to 1, however, there is a special case, that is, x and y are at independence, at the time ( P(x|y) = P(x) ), so Lift( x \Rightarrow y) = 1.
+If the value is greater than 1, then x => y is a valid strong association rule.
+Conversely, x => y is an invalid strong association rule.
+When the value is equal to 1, however, there is a special case, that is, x and y are at independence, at the time P(x|y) = P(x) , so Lift(x => y) = 1.

 ## Steps for Apriori Algorithm